flyx/OpenGLAda/doc/index.md

 OpenGLAda provides an API that aims to be similar to the standard OpenGL API you might be familiar with.
-As a thick binding, the library introduces some additional concepts and features which are explained here.
-On this page, you find some general information on the structure and concepts of the API.
+As a thick binding, the library introduces some additional concepts and features.
+On this page, you find some general information on the structure and concepts of the OpenGLAda API.
 The documentation of the packages provided by OpenGLAda can be accessed from the navigation menu to the left.

 This is not a standalone documentation.
 For a detailed description of the behaviour of